*This post contains affiliate links*

 Some of my most favorite things on planet Earth are as follows: glossy paint, faux bamboo anything, vintage furniture and Dr Pepper.
 That’s me in a nutshell!
 I stumbled upon this vintage Thomasville Allegro faux bamboo bedroom set on Craigslist last year, and I about fainted.
 Dramatic much?
 Probably.
-But I don’t care, this vintage furniture is hard (for me) to come by.
+But I don’t care, this vintage furniture is hard for me to come by in my area.
 I snatched it up as quickly as I could, picked out a glossy shade of gray and sipped on my Dr Pepper while doing so.
 What more could I possibly want?!

 Here’s the Craigslist ad photo.